olcf/olcf-user-docs/systems/frontier_user_guide.rst

 to CUDA, so if you're already familiar with CUDA there is almost no additional work to learn HIP.

-If you wish to learn HIP, there is a recorded training (Github repo for video tutorial (TODO)).
+If you wish to learn HIP, there is a recorded training (recording, github repo (TODO links)).
 If you have CUDA code on Summit and want to learn how to convert that to HIP and test it, Summit provides the ``hip-cuda`` module with the ``hipify-perl`` tool to convert CUDA API calls to HIP and run them on Summit.
-There is a recorded tutorial for that here (TODO) (Github repo for the tutorial (TODO)).
+There is a recorded training for that as well (recording, github repo (TODO links)).

 Compiling